Our commitment to privacy

 - Perform our corporate and contractual obligations.

-IAL promotional and educational activities may involve collecting individual research stories and publishing and/or broadcasting them to promote research and collaboration.
+The Centre for Invasive Species Solutions promotional and educational activities may involve collecting individual research stories and publishing and/or broadcasting them to promote research and collaboration.
 We do not publish names or other identifying information (such as photographs) that may enable identification of an individual service client, a research affiliate or employee without first obtaining that person’s written consent.

 - Relevant institutions for the purposes of monitoring the participation (eg course or institution requirements); and